-Year 4 National Curriculum Ackworth Howard's Knowledge Essentials NUMBER Fractions (including decimals): Pupils make connections between fractions of a length, of a shape and as a representation of one whole or set of quantities.
-Pupils use factors and multiples to recognise equivalent fractions and simplify where appropriate (for example, $\frac{6}{9} = \frac{2}{3}$ or $\frac{1}{4} = \frac{2}{8}$).
-Pupils continue to practise adding and subtracting fractions with the same denominator, to become fluent through a variety of increasingly complex problems beyond one whole.
-Pupils are taught throughout that decimals and fractions are different ways of expressing numbers and proportions.
-Pupils' understanding of the number system and decimal place value is extended at this stage to tenths and then hundredths.
-This includes relating the decimal notation to division of whole number by 10 and later 100.
-They practise counting using simple fractions and decimals, both forwards and backwards.
-Pupils learn decimal notation and the language associated with it, including in the context of measurements.
-They make comparisons and order decimal amounts and quantities that are expressed to the same number of decimal places.
+Year 4 National Curriculum Ackworth Howard's Knowledge Essentials Activities NUMBER Fractions (including decimals): Pupils make connections between fractions of a length, of a shape and as a representation of one whole or set of quantities.Pupils use factors and multiples to recognise equivalent fractions and simplify where appropriate (for example, $\frac{6}{9} = \frac{2}{3}$ or $\frac{1}{4} = \frac{2}{8}$).Pupils continue to practise adding and subtracting fractions with the same denominator, to become fluent through a variety of increasingly complex problems beyond one whole.Pupils are taught throughout that decimals and fractions are different ways of expressing numbers and proportions.Pupils' understanding of the number system and decimal place value is extended at this stage to tenths and then hundredths.
+This includes relating the decimal notation to division of whole number by 10 and later 100.They practise counting using simple fractions and decimals, both forwards and backwards.Pupils learn decimal notation and the language associated with it, including in the context of measurements.
+They make comparisons and order decimal places.
 They should be able to represent numbers with one or two decimal places in several ways, such as on number lines.
-Decimals: In Year 4, children will be taught to understand the decimals aspect of number through the following small steps, including a range of fluency, reasoning and problem-solving experiences: SPRING recognise and explore tenths and hundredths using a hundred square, Base 10 and other concrete manipulatives. recognise the relationship between 0.1 and 1/10 write tenths as decimals and fractions and represent them using concrete and pictorial representations. read and represent tenths on a place value grid. read and represent tenths on a number line, linking the number line to measurement (measuring in millimetres and centimetres). understand dividing 1-digit by 10 as a number being split into 10 equal parts and is 10 times smaller. understand dividing 2-digits by 10 using a place value chart to see how the numbers move when dividing by 10. explore hundred square and Base 10, recognise the relationship between 0.01 and 1/100, writing hundredths as decimals and fractions. read and represent hundred ths on a place value grid. wing the hundred square and Base 10, recognise the relationship between 0.01 and 1/100, writing hundredths as decimals and fractions. read and represent hundredths on a place value grid. divide 1 or 2-digits by 100, understanding that when dividing by 100, the number is being split into 100 equal parts and is 100 times smaller.
-SUMMER make a whole from any number of tenths and hundredths, using number bonds to 10 and 100 to support calculations. use place value counters and place value grids to make numbers with up to two decimal places. apply understanding of place value to ordper numbers with up t
+Decimals: In Year 4, children will be taught to understand the decimals aspect of number through the following small steps, including a range of fluency, reasoning and problem-solving experiences: SPRING recognise and explore tenths and hundredths using a hundred square, Base 10 and other concrete manipulatives. recognise the relationship between 0.1 and 1/10, write tenths as decimals and fractions and represent them using concrete and pictorial representations. read and represent tenths on a place value grid. read and represent tenths on a number line, linking the number line to measurement (measuring in millimetres and centimetres). understand dividing 1-digit by 10 as a number being split into 10 equal parts and is 10 times smaller. understand dividing 2-digits by 10 using a place value chart to see how the numbers move when dividing by 10. explore hundredths and recognise they arise from dividing one whole into one hundred equal parts. using the hundred square and Base 10, recognise the relationship between 0.01 and 1/100, writing hundredths as decimals and fractions. read and represent hundredths on a place value grid. divide 1 or 2-digits by 100, understanding that when dividing by 100, the number is being split into 100 equal parts and is 100 times smaller.
+SUMMER make a whole from any number of tenths and hundredths, using number bonds to 10 and 100 to support calculations. use place value counters and place value grids to make numbers with up to two decimal places. apply understanding of place value to order numbers with up to two decimal places. apply understanding of place value to order numbers with up to two decimal places. round numbers with 1 decimal place to the nearest whole number, understanding the need to look at tenths to decide whether to round up or not. use concrete and pictorial representations to rea White Rose, Year 4, Spring, Number - Decimals